Pei-mao/ContainerWorld/Registry/README.md

 ## Validation

 ### Validate Using a Browser 🌐

-Open a browser and navigate to:
+Navigate to the following URL in a browser:
 ```bash
 https://192.168.2.130:5002/v2/_catalog
 ```
-You should see a JSON response similar to this:
+Expected JSON response:
 ```json
 {
   "repositories": ["hello-world"]